Regularity of anisotropic refinable functions: Continuous solutions and H older regularity

-Note that due to the sum rules \eqref{def:sum_rules}, the column sums of each $T_d$ are equal to one.
-Hence, each $T_d$ has an eigenvalue one.
-Even if the eigenvalue $1$ is not simple, Proposition~\ref{p.U3} in subsection~\ref{ss.hold.u} guarantees that there exists at most one eigenvector $v_0 \in V$ such that $\rho(\cA)<1$ for $U$ as in Definition~\ref{d.U}.
-Thus, the subspace $U$ is always well defined, unless the refinement equation does not possess a continuous solution.
-For the sake of simplicity, we make the following assumption.
+If the eigenvalue $1$ of $T_0$ is not simple, Proposition~\ref{p.U3} in subsection~\ref{ss.hold.u} guarantees that there exists at most one eigenvector $v_0 \in V$ associated with one of these eigenvalues $1$ such that $\rho(\cA)<1$.
+Thus, the subspace $U$ can be computed, unless the refinement equation does not possess a continuous solution.
+For simplicity, we make the following assumption.